Like A Giant Chocolate Brownie Baked Inside A Pie!

 Notes

-- Make ahead: Our pie crust can be made up to 3 days in advance and kept in a fridge until needed.
-(Though of course you can freeze pie crust for up to 6 months easily!)
+- Make ahead: Pie crust can be made up to 3 days in advance and refrigerated (or frozen for up to 6 months).
 The filling can be prepared up to 1 day in advance.
-Store it in an airtight container, and let it come to room temperature before filling the crust and baking as normal.
+Store it in an airtight container, then let come to room temperature before filling and baking.

-- Leftovers and storage: Allow the chess pie to cool completely.
-Then, cover it completely, and keep it stored at room temperature for 1-2 days or in the refrigerator for up to 5 days.
+- Leftovers and storage: Allow the pie to cool completely then cover and store at room temperature for 1-2 days or refrigerate for up to 5 days.

-- Reheating: If you prefer to enjoy your pie warm, warm thawed leftovers in an oven between 275-300F for about 20 minutes or until it is heated through.
+- Reheating: If you prefer to eat it warm, reheat thawed leftovers in an oven between 275-300°F for about 20 minutes or until heated through.

 - Freezing: Baked and cooled chocolate chess pie can be covered and frozen for up to 3 months.